 And if you had a friendly kind of breakup, maybe your ex just wants to be a friend of yours but without the sex aspect – it might be that he values your friendship but doesn’t want to be in a relationship with you anymore.

-You will also have to decide whether you like the idea of seeing him just as a friend or do you hope for something more…
+You will also have to decide whether you like seeing him just as a friend or hope for something more…

 It’s really up to you to decide what you want.